Introduction to the Course

 Students are expected to purchase their own texts which range from Shakespeare to Modern Literature.

-Standard entry requirements as well as GCSE English Language and English Literature at 5 grade as a minimum.
+Standard entry requirements and at least grade 6 in either GCSE English Language or English Literature.
 It is also preferable that students enjoy reading.

-Component 1: Unseen Poetry and Drama 2 hour examination 60% total marks
+Component 1: Unseen Poetry and Drama – 2-hour examination (60% of total AS Level)

 Section B – Drama one essay question.
 The drama selection is mainly modern with some pre-1900 drama available.

-Component 2: Prose I hour examination 40% of total
+Component 2: Prose – I hour examination (40% of total AS Level)

 Two prose texts from a chosen theme will be studied.
 At least one prose text must be pre-1900.